-30 Related party transactions - Group and Company
+29 Related party transactions - Group and Company

-Owing to the nature of the Academy Trust's operations and the composition of the Board of Directors being drawn from local public and private sector organisations, transactions may take place with organisations in which the Academy Trust and/or its Directors have an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the requirements of the AFH and with the Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
+Owing to the nature of the Academy Trust and the composition of the Board of Directors being drawn from local public and private sector organisations, transactions may take place with organisations in which the Directors have an interest.
+The following related party transactions took place in the financial period.